 Hunts are scheduled for 7 days but are not expected to last that long - past clients have harvested their rams early in the hunt.
 The ram from this hunt in 2010 scored 169 B&C.

-In most instances, a river boat will be used as the mode of transportation and camp will be a riverside tent camp.
+In most instances, a river boat will be used as the mode of transportation and camp will be a riverside tent camp or a local motel.
 The Colorado River will be traveled in S56 and the Gunnison River in S62.
 A wilderness tent camp will be the other option.
 The camp location will be determined by where the biggest ram is located.
 The hunt isn’t nearly as physical as a Rocky Mountain Bighorn hunt but hunters should be able to walk 2-4 miles a day.

-Includes 1×1 guiding, meals, lodging, pick-up and drop-off at Grand Junction airport.
+Includes 1×1 guiding, 1 observer, meals, tent camp lodging (if a motel is used, hunter pays for the motel), game retrieval, trophy care, pick-up and drop-off at Grand Junction airport.

 Is a bighorn ram on your targeted list?
 Are you tired of playing the application game and wondering if you’ll ever get drawn?
 Maybe it’s time to take matters into your own hands and book this hunt with a guaranteed tag.
 The outfitter takes one or two sheep hunters per year.